amirmhm95/amirmmohammadi/_pages/aboutme.md

 toc: False
 ---

 👋 I'm Amir, a doctoral researcher in Electrical and Computer Engineering at Texas A&M University.
 My research involves developing AI-driven solutions for a range of applications in health and remote monitoring.
-Most recently I have worked on transformer-based efficient transfer learning, physics-informed modeling, and generative AI.
+Most recently I have worked on efficient transfer learning of foundation models, physics-informed neural networks, and generative AI.
 I like to approach challenges simply from the ground up, understanding fundamentals, leveraging SOTA, and customizing each solution to the problem at hand.

 ## 🔬 Research